-Evolution seems to have favoured cooperative behaviour as the norm in closed social groups, a point that is relevant from the perspective developing countries and rural societies.
+Evolution seems to have favoured cooperative behaviour as the norm in closed social groups, a point that is relevant from the perspective of developing countries and rural societies.
+In Palaeolithic times individuals who were able to cooperate with strangers were more apt to survive (Seabright 2004); the ability to trade also seems to be an evolutionary asset.
 There seems to be an evolutionary advantage not only in norms of cooperation, but also prosocial behaviour in non state and small scale societies (Richerson et al. 2003).
-These norms address within-group interactions (lineage, village, etc) and between-groups ones (e.g. friendly or agonistic exchange, reciprocity, even delayed in time, war, and so on).
-Evolution towards prosocial preferences - altruism and
+These norms address within-group interactions (lineage, village, etc.) and between-groups ones (e.g. friendly or agonistic exchange, reciprocity, even delayed in time, war, and so on).
+Evolution towards prosocial preferences - altruism and altruistic punishment - is indeed empirically observed among human populations.
+Small groups are organised by norms that put the survival of the group above all, encourage cooperation and punish selfish behaviour.
+Cooperative rules are even viewed in many studies as a condition of survival in small societies, e.g. for addressing 'tragedies of the commons'.